ElliottSullingeFarrall/ldz-dash/README.md

 #### First Login

 The application should now be operational.
 For the first login use username and password **default**.
 It is recommended to create a new admin user as soon as possible and then delete the default user.
+If you added a `USERS` file these user will also be created with password **default**.

 ## Development